-In our increasingly digital world, user experience, or UX, designers are some of the most sought-after creative talent out there.
+In our increasingly digital world, user experience, or UX, designers are some of the most sought-after creative talents out there.
 They are the people who develop the functionality of a company’s digital assets, designing the ‘user experience’ from both a technical and visual perspective.
 They come from diverse educational backgrounds, including graphic design, psychology, sociology, and even library science.
 They are creative and organized minds who research, analyze, and problem-solve in order to make user-friendly apps, responsive websites, intranets, widgets, and much more.
 And just like other creatives, UX designer portfolios are critical to show potential employers.

 Elizabeth Calabrese-Mahnken is a Senior Recruiter for Creative Circle, one of the largest creative recruitment agencies in the country.
 She has first-hand experience reviewing portfolios, and has also spent time as a graphic designer working in the digital space.
 Recruiting candidates for employers and top companies, Calabrese-Mahnken shares her essential UX designer portfolio tips that will help you stand out.

 UX Designers Must Have a Website

 Because of the visual nature of this work, UX designer portfolios should be digital displays.
 Rather than just links to projects and products that you worked on, your portfolio should live as an organized entity on a personal website.
 If you don’t have one already, go to Squarespace, GoDaddy, or any one of the many other website builders, snag a website, and get ready to build.

 “Ideally, someone is working in the digital space in UX.
 Obviously, the client seeking creative recruitment wants to see that the candidate has their own website with a really strong user experience.
 So that’s the goal,” Calabrese-Mahnken explains.

 Much of a UX Designer’s work revolves around research and problem-solving, so include illuminations of that process.
 In the end, your portfolio should be a combination of language and images.